BLINDNESS (2024 work-in-progrress)

 Blindness can also be a self-inflicted punishment, as in Sophocles’ Oedipus Rex who puts out his own eyes to atone for an unspeakable sin.

-Saramago’s epic novel opens at traffic light, where the first victim of a mysterious pandemic suddenly loses the ability to see.
+Saramago’s epic novel opens at a traffic light, where the first victim of a mysterious pandemic suddenly loses the ability to see.
 Chaos quickly ensues and then proceeds to engulf the city, bringing society to the very edge of cataclysm, only to lift again suddenly and inexplicably.

 More broadly, blindness could refer to the human condition: to the ability to see but not comprehend.
 Think of a newly arrived immigrant unable to read or speak the language of her new home, trying desperately to navigate and adapt to a different culture.